 One summer evening two friends called and went upstairs.
-It was getting late; the girls were still in residence.
-Dad shouted upstairs, ‘Isn’t it time you went out?’
+It was getting late, the girls were still in residence.
+Husband shouted upstairs, ‘Isn’t it time you went out?’
 A non negotiable tone to his voice.
 Off they trotted.

-Windows left open for the balmy evening, I went to close, and heard a commotion from the street.
+I went to close windows left open for the balmy evening and heard a commotion from the street.
 ‘Go and have a look,’ I said, ‘The girls have just gone out.
 They may have encountered thugs.’
-Off Dad went in shorts and slippers.
+Off Husband went in shorts and slippers.
 He stood at the bottom of the drive motionless.
 I followed.
 Across the road, Laura with her friends were waiting for a nonexistent bus.
 All three were paralytic.

 I forbade her from going out.
-Bemused her friends staggered off without her.
-She was furious.
-Dad snapped.
-‘Let her go.
+Bemused, her friends staggered off without her.
+Laura was furious.
+Husband snapped.
+‘Let her go with them.
 She’s an idiot.’
 Should I have done?
 Allowed my daughter to go into town drunk?
 I could not.
 Not in the state she was in.
 Would she remain this obedient?
 No.